Giovanna8/programmingNotes/phptips.markdown

     echo "touchdown!";
 ```

-//Outputs The 50... the 40... the 30... the 20... the 10... touchdown!
+Outputs `The 50... the 40... the 30... the 20... the 10... touchdown!`

-# While Loops
+### While Loops

+A while loop will execute as long as a certain condition is true. //An example page

 ```
-//A while loop will execute as long as a certain condition is true. //An example page

 <!DOCTYPE html>
 <link type="text/css" rel="stylesheet" href="style.css">
 <title>Coin Flips</title>

-We are going to flip a coin until we get three heads in a row!
+//We are going to flip a coin until we get three heads in a row!

  <?php $headCount = 0; $flipCount = 0; while ($headCount < 3) { $flip = rand(0,1); $flipCount ++; if ($flip){ $headCount ++; echo "